abhishek-jha-ce/eng130-week05-cloud/vpc-implementation.md

 - Create Environment Variables:
 ```
-ubuntu@ip-10-0-3-29:~$ export DB_HOST=mongodb://10.0.3.29:27017/posts
+ubuntu@ip-10-0-3-29:~$ export DB_HOST=mongodb://10.0.15.193:27017/posts

-The IP address should match to the one on the left.
+The IP address should match to the private ip of db instance.
 It can change for every launch of the instance.
 ```